mravanelli/pytorch-kaldi/README.md

 - a folder *decode_test* containing the speech recognition results.
 If you type *./RESULTS* you should be able to see the Phone Error Rate (PER%) for each experiment.
 - the model *.pkl* is the final model used for speech decoding.
-- the files *.info* reports loss and error performance for each training chunk.
+- the files *.info* report loss and error performance for each training chunk.
 - the file *log.log* contains possible errors occurred in the training procedure.

 ## TIMIT Results:

 The results reported in each cell of the  table are the average *PER%* performance obtained  on the test set  after running five ASR experiments with different initialization seeds.
+We believe that averaging the performance obtained with different initialization seeds is crucial  for TIMIT, since the natural performance variability might completely hide the experimental evidence.

+The main hyperparameters of the models (i.e., learning rate, number of layers, number of hidden neurons, dropout factor) have been optimized through a grid search performed on the development set (see the config files in *cfg/baselines* for an overview on the hyperparameters adopted for each NN).

+The RNN models are bidirectional, use recurrent dropout, and batch normalization is applied to feedforward connections.

 | Model  | mfcc | fbank | fMLLR |
 | ------ | -----| ------| ------|